Code-Institute-Submissions/savasana_yoga/README.md

 If a pending comment is approved, it is displayed under the blog post, and if is denied, the comment is removed from the database.

+#### Contact App

+This app allows users to send a message to the administrators of the website.
+It's a simple contact form with fields for the user's first name, last name, email address, subject, and message.
+Once the message is sent,  an email is sent to the user to inform them that their message has been sent and to expect a reply shortly.

 All features have been manually tested in a variety of ways.
 This can be read in more detail [here]()